wso2/docs-mi/en/docs/get-started/development-kickstart.md

 4. Select **HTTP Endpoint**.

-5. In **Endpoint Artifact** interface that appears, specify the following values for the ‘Grand Oak hospital service’.
+5. In the **Endpoint Artifact** interface that appears, specify the following values for the ‘Grand Oak hospital service’.

     <table>
       <tr>